 10. What about the Quality of Customer Support?

-This point is a very important consideration.
+This point is very important for consideration.
 Getting support when you need it is vital to your business.
-Yes, self-service support systems are great but you need to get answers in a timely manner when you’re having technical issues.
-It could impact your bottom line.
+Yes, self-service support systems are great, but you need to get answers in a timely manner when you’re having technical issues.
+It could have a huge impact on all your business.

-Choosing the best tour and activity online booking system takes time.
+Going through booking system requirements and choosing the best tool takes time.
 You need to think about costs, which features you need and want; and a lot of other questions highlighted above.
 Go with the option that best suits your needs and gives you and your customers the best user experience.

 You might also like: